lando/setup-lando/docs/windows.md

 ## Installer (recommended)

+This will install the `lando` command to be available on your "native" Powershell, Command Prompt, or other shell.
+Docker Desktop utilizes WSL2 to run a thin virtual environment for Docker to run within, powering your install.

 ::: warning YOU MUST HAVE WSL2 ENABLED
 Make sure that the [WSL2 feature is enabled](https://learn.microsoft.com/en-us/windows/wsl/install) or the Lando installer will fail.